 The Study consists of three phases described below.
-It started in March 2001 and is to last for 24 months.
+The Study started in March 2001 and is scheduled to last for 24 months.
+The progress of the study was assessed in each phase and then the appropriate study contents of the following phase was decided.
+Figure 1.1 shows the flow of the Study work.